2lenet/CruditBundle/doc/filter.md

 **5. (Optional) Add additionnal fields**

-You can configure the filter to search across multiple fields like this (this work for all filter types):
+You can configure the filter to search across multiple fields like this (this works for all filter types):

 ```php
 class YourCrudFilterset extends AbstractFilterSet